AISKhalil/AStra/README.md

 arguments:
   -b, --bam             the input sorted BAM file.
 If not sorted, you can use samtools to sort it ("samtools sort input.bam > input.sorted.bam").
   -f, --fa              the fasta file of the reference genome.
 For human hg19, you can download from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz.
-  -o, --out             the folder path to keep the results of `AStra`.
+  -o, --out             the folder path to keep the results of AStra.
 ```

 ### 2) Running AStra on multiple bam files: